Vyral/jeff-riber/_posts/2020-11-02-what-are-my-top-5-tips-for-dealing-with-multiple-offers.md

 ---
 layout: post
-title: What Are Your Top 5 Tips for Dealing With Multiple Offers?
+title: What Are My Top 5 Tips for Dealing With Multiple Offers?
 date: 2020-11-02 15:40:12
 tags:
   - Home Seller Tips
-excerpt: Multiple offers are a great problem; here are some tips that will help.
+excerpt: Multiple offers are a nice problem; here are some tips that will help.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Jeff+Riber/2020/What+Are+Your+Top+5+Tips+for+Dealing+With+Multiple+Offers_.mp4
 pullquote: 'Buyers are motivated to buy well-priced, move-in ready homes.'